Hydrogen cycle: Production

 Hydrogen is produced by hydrogenases and nitrogenases enzymes in many microorganisms, some of which are being studied for their potential for biofuel production.
 These H2-metabolizing enzymes are found in all three domains of life, and out of known genomes over 30% of microbial taxa contain hydrogenase genes.
 Fermentation produces H2 from organic matter as part of the anaerobic microbial food chain via light-dependent or light-independent pathways.

 Consumption

 Biological soil uptake is the dominant sink of atmospheric H2.
 Both aerobic and anaerobic microbial metabolisms consume H2 by oxidizing it in order to reduce other compounds during respiration.
 Aerobic H2 oxidation is known as the Knallgas reaction.

 Anaerobic H2 oxidation often occurs during interspecies hydrogen transfer in which H2 produced during fermentation is transferred to another organism, which uses the H2 to reduce CO2 to CH4 or acetate, SO_{4}^{2−} to H2S, or Fe3+ to Fe2+.
 Interspecies hydrogen transfer keeps H2 concentrations very low in most environments because fermentation becomes less thermodynamically favorable as the partial pressure of H2 increases.

 Relevance for the global climate

-H2 can interfere with the removal of methane from the atmosphere, a greenhouse gas.
+Hydrogen typically acts as an electron donor.
+This quality has implications for global atmospheric chemistry, possibly delaying the degradation and increasing the abundance of greenhouse gases.
+This makes hydrogen an indirect greenhouse gas.
+For example, H2 can interfere with the removal of methane from the atmosphere.
 Typically, atmospheric CH4 is oxidized by hydroxyl radicals (•OH), but H2 can also react with •OH to reduce it to H2O.